kigawas/blog/content/posts/interface-vs-adt.md

             &Self::Dog(Dog { id, age }) => println!("Dog: id: {}, age: {}", id, age),
         }
     }
+}
 ```

 The [`match`](https://doc.rust-lang.org/rust-by-example/flow_control/match.html) here stands for [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching), which is a critical paradigm in functional programming.
-I'll omit details here, but let me just recap, you can regard it as an advanced version of `switch` in `C` or destructuring assignment in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) or [Python](https://blog.tecladocode.com/destructuring-in-python).
+I'll omit details here, but let me just recap, you can regard it as an advanced version of `switch` in `C` and destructuring assignment in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) or [Python](https://blog.tecladocode.com/destructuring-in-python).

 So, what about the OOP equivalent in Rust?